-FRIDAY, MAY 3, medical on Meyers; one to St. Joe's.
-Medical on Columbia.
+FRIDAY, MAY 3, medical on Meyers: one to Medical on Columbia.

 SATURDAY, MAY 4, pedestrian/car accident on Dixie at Maybee.
 SUNDAY, MAY 5, building fire at an office on Bluegrass.
 A cleaning man called the fire department around 1:30 a.m.
 When they arrived, they found smoke coming from the eaves.
 The fire was blamed on a fan in the attic and was contained to a bathroom and a small office nearby.
 Injured person at Clintonwood Park.